Scientific Name

 The balance of the potting medium should be sufficient to allow good drainage so that the plants do not sit in soggy soil for more than a day or two after watering.

-Watering in the summer months, while the plants are growing well, can be frequent (weekly for small plants in small pots) but always allow the compost nearly to dry out before rewatering.
-Watering in the winter months at all is unwise and certainly not necessary.
+Watering in the summer months, while the plants are growing well, can be frequent (weekly for small plants in small pots), but always allow the compost to nearly dry out before rewatering.
+Watering in the winter months is unwise and certainly not necessary.
 The difficult times are spring and autumn.

 Those species which produce offsets can be readily propagated by cuttings.
 Gymnocalycium seed germinates well when fresh and will keep for a few years if stored in cold conditions.